CRUKorg/cruk-react-components/src/components/Text/README.md

 # Text

-For non-header text. provides a simple API for setting the colors and sizes of text that are available withing the theme.
+For non-header text.
+The Text component provides a simple API for setting the colors, size and alignment of the text whilst using sizes and colors specified in the theme.

 ### Try them out